tlc2880/nodejs-testing/README.md

 # nodejs-unit-testing-jest
-Example project on how to do unit testing in NodeJS Apps with JEST Library
+Project of unit testing in NodeJS Apps with JEST Library